spacebotwar/server-perl/docs/api/start/index.md

 A Client may be a different web browser (Internet Explorer, Chrome, Safari etc.) or a different computer, or a script running.
 Each of these should be given a different Client Code

 In the following API calls, if it specifies a Client Code then it is mandatory.
-If you don't supply a Client Code the call will be rejected.
+If you do not supply a Client Code the call will be rejected.